top of page

 A Happier Ending Note

-To move away from the bleakness of that last section, Viking bowls that are 1,000 years old have been unearthed, cleaned and are now displayed in a museum in Dublin.
-They are far from perfect condition but they give a clear indication of how they were made and what they were possibly used for.
 My own hope is that at least one of my pieces makes it in good enough condition to be discovered several hundred or even 1,000 years from now and someone from that future date marvels at its creation, by hand, by an Irish craftsman.

-That’s the real value of craft — you’re not just buying an item for today, you’re supporting skills and traditions that can last for generations.
+That’s the real value of craft, you’re not just buying an item for today, you’re supporting skills and traditions that can last for generations.
 As I always say: buy smart, buy local.

 Thanks for Reading,